 At TurningPoint Medical Group, we are excited to be the only medical providers in Colorado Springs to offer HDVR™ (High Definition Vestibular Rehabilitation).

-The treatments and technology have produced amazing outcomes for patients suffering from any number of vestibular problems such as dizziness, PTSD, concussions, Alzheimer’s, Perkinson’s, and more.
+The treatments and technology have produced amazing outcomes for patients suffering from any number of vestibular problems.
 It’s literally been a game-changer in the physical therapy world.

 Please note that not all patients are a candidate for HDVR™ therapy.
 Also, HDVR™ therapy is just one piece of your overall rehabilitation plan and used in conjunction with other physical therapies.
 It’s important to consult with one of our trained medical professionals at TurningPoint to determine the best care plan care for you.